bayesways/bayes-sem/README.md

 * Compute PPP values with `src/compute_ppp_bin.py` and cross validation values with `src/compute_cv_bin.py`

+* Chart posterior samples with plotting functions in `10.1-FDN-Plotting.ipynb`

 ### On Fabian

 We installed pystan version 2.19 which should run the same scripts as local correctly.